About Howard County

 Mugshots & Booking Photos

-Mugshots in Howard County are taken and retained by the Howard County Sheriff's Office during the booking process.
+Mugshots in Howard County are taken and retained by Howard County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through the Sheriff's Office.
 The office may provide an online search tool for public access to mugshots, or they may be requested directly from the office.
 Indiana does not have specific laws for mugshot removal, so the availability of mugshots can vary based on local policies and practices.

 Courts & Case Records

-Howard County's judicial system operates through the Howard Circuit Court and Howard Superior Courts 1, 2, and 3, all located at the Howard County Government Complex, 220 North Main Street, Kokomo, Indiana 46901.
-The Circuit Court, established when the county was formed, handles a broad range of civil, criminal, family, and juvenile matters.
+Howard County's judicial system operates through the Howard Circuit Court and Howard Superior Courts 1, 2, and 3, all located at Howard County Government Complex, 220 North Main Street, Kokomo, Indiana 46901.
+The Circuit Court, established when Howard County was formed, handles a broad range of civil, criminal, family, and juvenile matters.
 Superior Court 1 primarily addresses criminal cases, Superior Court 2 focuses on family law matters including divorce and child custody, and Superior Court 3 handles civil litigation, probate, and estate matters.

 - This statewide portal provides access to case information, dockets, judgments, and filing histories for both civil and criminal matters.